EwenQuim/ewenquim.github.io/articles/6-about-blogging.md

 ### Is a blog really different from social media?

 The purpose of a blog really is different.
-Here I'm not talking about the old but popular [Skyblog](https://skyrock.com/) or [Blogger](https://www.blogger.com/) that are the ancestors social networks.
+Here I'm not talking about the old but popular [Skyblog](https://skyrock.com/) or [Blogger](https://www.blogger.com/) that are the ancestors social networks: I'm talking about real personal blogs.

-In a blog, you don't share your lives, but your thoughts.
-You don't show your last dress or meal: you expose your ideas, your creations.
-And it encourages you to think, to
+In a blog, **you don't share your lives, but your thoughts**.
+That's fundamentally different than sharing your last dress or meal: you expose your ideas, your creations.
+And it encourages you to think.
+There is no place left for superficial or casual stuff.
+If you read my blog, you doesn't know me, but you might be interested in my articles (I hope so).
+And *that* is interesting.

 → [All articles](../articles.md)